particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Tracker Edge schema fix 2024-10-28

+Fixed default quota values for the Tracker Edge v17 and v18 schemas that could cause the data to not be able to be saved.

 ### analogWrite and Servo on Gen 4 2024-10-23

 Added a note to analogWrite and Servo that you must specify a non-default PWM frequency for analogWrite